Lisou12/Personal-dataset-project/README.md

 <img width="700" height="432" alt="image" src="https://github.com/user-attachments/assets/313bdf5e-8468-4a3c-b5b6-f4f6fa00698d" />

-To adress the strong multocollinearity among the previous variables, I shifted to proportional variables.
+To address the strong multocollinearity among the previous variables, I shifted to proportional variables.
 The objective was to see if using proportions would remove the strong linear dependence observed previously.
-However, the resulting scatterplot matrix shows that the strong positive linear patterns are no longer present.
+The resulting scatterplot matrix shows that the strong positive linear patterns are no longer present.
 Instead, the plots display a general lack of clear correlation between the proportional variables.
 In conclusion, the types of votes, as proportions, tend to vary independently of the electorate's size.

 <img width="700" height="432" alt="image" src="https://github.com/user-attachments/assets/af196147-aa4e-45e4-b13b-c98b0be9f4ab" />